 Since the most suitable dual antenna for one person could be different for the next, we will give you the criteria to find the top one.

 It needs to be easy – so look for ones that don’t require any tuning.
-You need to have gains in both UHF and VHF frequencies to tailor your sound.
+You also need to have gains in both UHF and VHF frequencies to tailor your sound.

 The mount is another key feature.
-Since it will be sitting on your vehicle, the antenna needs to be just as tough if not tougher than your radio itself.
+Since it will be sitting on your vehicle, the antenna needs to be just as tough, if not tougher, than your radio itself.

-It needs to have the capability of operating with wide bands to push your signal further.
 Make sure you secure them tightly because low hanging branches are a killer for mobile antennas.

+Finally it needs to have the capability of operating with wide bands to push your signal further.